-A fully washed Specialty Colombian Asorganica from Cauca sourced direct from Caravela.
+A fully washed Specialty Colombian Asorganica from Cauca sourced directly from Caravela.

-Caravela (formally known ans Virmax) has been working directly with coffee producers since 2004.
-They have concentrated on producers that are interested in driving up quality by continuing improving the farming, harvesting and production techniques.
+Caravela (formally known as Virmax) has been working directly with coffee producers since 2004.
+They have concentrated on producers that are interested in driving up quality by continually improving the farming, harvesting and production techniques.

 Quaffee was fortunate enough to sample the Caravela’s first Organic coffee, released in 2007.
 It was called Asorganica.
 This name has stuck even though now this coffee is produced by 128 small coffee growers from the municipalities of El Tambo and Timbio, in the southern department of Cauca, Colombia.